splunk/public-o11y-docs/gdi/get-data-in/application/go/troubleshooting/common-go-troubleshooting.rst

 Missing some spans from a service
 -----------------------------------------

-After enabling debug logging, check the logs for messages like the following:
+After activating debug logging, check the logs for messages like the following:

 .. code-block:: text